wells-wood-research/drFrankenstein/ROADMAP.md

 # Efficiency
 [] problem with df merging in stitching assistant [??]
 [] gif creation is too slow (do we turn it off or skip frames?)
+[] Stitching loop is mostly waiting for a thread

 # debugging
 [x] yaml writing after stitching